unitaryfund/mitiq/docs/source/guide/guide-folding.rst

 The three local folding methods introduced require that the stretch factor be between one and three (inclusive).
 To fold circuits with larger stretch factors, the function ``mitiq.folding.fold_local`` can be used.
-This function inputs a circuit, arbitrary stretch factor, and a local folding method, as in the following example.
+This function inputs a circuit, an arbitrary stretch factor, and a local folding method, as in the following example.

 .. code-block:: python